 What is the difference between Argo Workflows and Argo CD?

-The Argo project provides a range of open source tools that support Kubernetes and GitOps operations.
-Argo Workflows is one of these tools, while Argo CD is another.
+The Argo project provides a range of open-source tools that support Kubernetes and GitOps operations.
+Argo Workflows and Argo CD are two such tools.

 Argo Workflows is controlled using the Workflow